Kashrus Kurrents Fall 2016

 A: The Shulchan Aruch states that there is a rabbinic obligation that food be cooked through bishul Yisroel if both of the following conditions are met: (i) The food is generally not eaten raw, and (ii) The cooked food is something that would be served at a shulchan melochim – a king’s table.1 Since we are no longer ruled by royalty, we cannot observe what is served at a king’s table.
 The modern-day equivalent to a king’s meal is an elegant meal, such as that served at a wedding.2 This second condition is met whether the food is served at a shulchan melochim as part of the main course or as the dessert.
 In either case, if the food is generally not eaten raw it needs to be bishul Yisroel.3

-The Aruch Hashulchan proposes that potatoes are peasant food and are not […]
+The Aruch Hashulchan proposes that potatoes […]